Tax Benefits of the Supplementary Retirement Scheme

-SRS (Supplementary Retirement Scheme) is a tax relief and tax deferral plan that incentivises saving for and growing your retirement funds.
+SRS (Supplementary Retirement Scheme) is a tax relief and tax deferral plan that incentivises saving for your retirement.
 There are benefits in addition to the tax benefits that you should familiarise yourself with first.
 You can learn about those benefits here.

-- Contributions to SRS are tax deductible, subject to a cap on personal income tax relief of $80,000 SGD per tax year.
+- Contributions to your SRS account are tax deductible, subject to a cap on personal income tax relief of $80,000 SGD per tax year.

 - Withdrawals at retirement (or when conditions are met) are given a 50% tax concession.

 Singaporean and PR SRS account holders can contribute up to $15,300 SGD per annum towards their SRS accounts, and can deduct this amount from their taxable income.
 To maximise the tax savings available through SRS, it's important to contribute the maximum $15,300 SGD every year.

 These contributions to SRS can decrease your tax bill by $1,700 to $3,300 each year, depending on your tax bracket.
 For example, if your income tax bracket is 15% to 22%, your $15,300 SGD contribution immediately saves you $2,300 to $3,300 SGD per annum.
 That adds up to substantial tax savings over time.

 Tax Benefits for Singaporeans and PRs (assuming full SRS contribution)